futtta/ao_critcss_aas/readme.txt

 Try enabling the advanced "Defer jQuery and other non-aggregated JS-files?"-option (introduced in AO CCSS 1.12.0).
 This will also wrap inline JS that depends on jQuery in a function for it to be executed late as well.
 Test your site thoroughly after enabling this option and disable it if anything breaks!

+= When I clone my site to a new environment or on a domain mapped multi-site environment the queue does not get processed any more? =

+As of AO CCSS 1.13.0 the plugin binds itself to a domain to avoid unexpected requests from cloned sites.
+You can either deactivate and reactivate the plugin to reset the "bound domain" or you can pass `false` to the `autoptimize_filter_ccss_bind_domain` filter to disable the domain binding.

 == Changelog ==

+= 1.13.0 =

+* improvement: make sure the front-page only gets critical CSS from the is_front_page and not e.g. is_page
+* improvement: automatically bind plugin activity to a domain to avoid site clones start making requests
+* bugfix: if the default CCSS contained double quotes it broke both the CCSS when injected and the settings page, thanks to Baris for identifying the problem!
+* copy improvement for path-based rules.

 = 1.12.0 =